Pascal Lorot

 Pascal Lorot (born 30 April 1960 at Clichy) is a French economist and geopolitician.

 Biography

-He earned an economics PhD from the l'Institut d'études politiques de Paris (1987).
+Lorot earned an economics PhD from the l'Institut d'études politiques de Paris (1987).

 He has been the president of Institut Choiseul for International Politics and Geoeconomics since 2003, and has also been a member of the French Commission of Energy Regulation since November 2003.

 Lorot's past activities include: director of economic studies for the French oil company Total (1995-2002), many ministerial cabinet positions, a counselor for the president of the European Bank of Reconstruction and Development (BERD), and a researcher at the French Institute of International Relations (IFRI).
 He also was the president of the economical commission of the Club de l'horloge.

 Lorot is the founder and director of the academic journal Géoéconomie, and director of six other journals focused on geopolitical issues including: